jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Primitive Type
 >a basic type is a data type provided by a programming language as a basic building block. e.g. a hash, an array, etc.

+Proc
+>Think of proc as a "saved" block: just like you can give a bit of code a name and turn it into a method, you can name a block and turn it into a proc.

 Protocol
 >describes the syntax, semantics, and synchronization of communication between two objects.
 It may be a technical standard like HTTP.
 Protocols are to communications what programming languages are to computations. [wiki](http://en.wikipedia.org/wiki/Communications_protocol)